 | EcoFlow GLACIER | 38 L | +10 °C to -25 °C | 50 W | Integrated battery, 12/24 V DC, 230 V AC, XT60 | Battery, ice cube function, 2 cooling zones, app control |

-If we look at the performance of the three coolers, we can also determine the average daily consumption in watt-hours (Wh).
+If we look at the performance of the three cool boxes, we can also determine the average daily consumption in watt-hours (Wh).

 2. Formula for calculation:

-Power consumption (watts) × running time (hours/day) = daily consumption in watt-hours (Wh)
+Power consumption (watts) × operating time (hours/day) = daily consumption in watt-hours (Wh)

 Example: Glacier with 50 W: